zoyzoy59/blender_python_scripts/README.md

 - (does not render cycles viewport preview)

 ## save_render_as_filename_frame_seq.py
-saves render of active camera as blendname_frame_00x.png in specified directory (testing)
+saves render of active camera as blendname_frame_00x.png in specified directory

 # Scripts WIP -- danger, might mess up your scene, sorrylol